Multilevel security: MILS architecture

 Multiple Independent Levels of Security (MILS) is an architecture that addresses the domain separation component of MLS.
 Note that UCDMO (the US government lead for cross domain and multilevel systems) created a term Cross Domain Access as a category in its baseline of DoD and Intelligence Community accredited systems, and this category can be seen as essentially analogous to MILS.

 Security models such as the Biba model (for integrity) and the Bell–LaPadula model (for confidentiality) allow one-way flow between certain security domains that are otherwise assumed to be isolated.
 MILS addresses the isolation underlying MLS without addressing the controlled interaction between the domains addressed by the above models.
 Trusted security-compliant channels mentioned above can link MILS domains to support more MLS functionality.

 The MILS approach pursues a strategy characterized by an older term, MSL (multiple single level), that isolates each level of information within its own single-level environment (System High).

 The rigid process communication and isolation offered by MILS may be more useful to ultra high reliability software applications than MLS.
 MILS notably does not address the hierarchical structure that is embodied by the notion of security levels.
 This requires the addition of specific import/export applications between domains each of which needs to be accredited appropriately.
 As such, MILS might be better called Multiple Independent Domains of Security (MLS emulation on MILS would require a similar set of accredited applications for the MLS applications).
 By declining to address out of the box interaction among levels consistent with the hierarchical relations of Bell-La Padula, MILS is (almost deceptively) simple to implement initially but needs non-trivial supplementary import/export applications to achieve the richness and flexibility expected by practical MLS applications.

 Any MILS/MLS comparison should consider if the accreditation of a set of simpler export applications is more achievable than accreditation of one, more complex MLS kernel.
 This question depends in part on the extent of the import/export interactions that the stakeholders require.
 In favour of MILS is the possibility that not all the export applications will require maximal assurance.

 MSL systems

 There is another way of solving such problems known as multiple single-level.
 Each security level is isolated in a separate untrusted domain.
-The absence of medium of communication between the domains assures no interaction is possible.
+The absence of a medium of communication between the domains assures no interaction is possible.
 The mechanism for this isolation is usually physical separation in separate computers.
 This is often used to support applications or operating systems which have no possibility of supporting MLS such as Microsoft Windows.